 Access some of the most current tools used in the management of software products

 Build on an advanced project throughout your study

 Demonstrate your advanced skills in creating high-quality solutions to software engineering problems by working on an advanced project throughout the duration of the programme.
 In each module you will be expected to develop assignments that will act as a practical solution to a particular problem, you will then build upon these artefacts with each successive module to create an advanced software outcome.
 Your advanced project will detail your in-depth understanding of software engineering and its many application.

 Online MSc in Software Engineering graduate

 Work is completed in an innovative cloud environment that mirrors a real-world IT work environment.
 You’ll be able to access some of the most current tools for the management and deployment of advanced software products used by a variety of organisations.
 Through completion of practical assignments, you’ll have the opportunity to hone and develop your skills while creating a Professional Portfolio of Evidence.

-This programme is accredited by BCS, the Chartered Institute for IT.* A benchmark of excellence in IT, accreditation gives you the assurance that the degree meets the requirements set by an independent specialist agency.
-Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by countries that are signatories to international accords.
-An accredited degree also entitles you to professional membership of BCS, which is an important part of the criteria for achieving Chartered IT Professional (CITP) status through the Institute.
+This degree has been accredited by BCS, The Chartered Institute for IT.
+Accreditation is a mark of assurance that the degree meets the standards set by BCS.
+An accredited degree entitles you to professional membership of BCS, which is an important part of the criteria for achieving Chartered IT Professional (CITP) status through the Institute.
+Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.

 1 Many countries have their own accrediting bodies, and degree recognition differs from country to country.
 If you reside outside of the United Kingdom, please review your country of residence’s requirements to confirm recognition of your programme.